Tarun5469/Sales_EDA_Project2/README.md

 # Sales_EDA_Project2
-It shows sales trend over a period of time for precise visualization
+It shows sales trend over a period of time for precise visualization2